ti-lun/brainfuck-sym/README.md

 You do not need any background context on compilers or the BF language to complete this challenge.
 This is intentionally a very open-ended challenge; you will be evaluated both on your technical solutions, as well as your communication and presentation in delivering them.

+## Expectations

+The project has a 4 hour time limit; we've designed it to be completable in 2-3 hours.
+It might be helpful to start by getting _something_ working, and then cleaning it up.
+Done is better than perfect for a first pass!

 ## Background

 > [`Brainf***`](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language created in 1993 by Urban Müller, and notable for its extreme minimalism.